insure logo

 Powered by:

-Car insurance rates in Kansas City saw an upward trend between 2023 to 2025.
-During this period, average premiums Increased by 26% – a change of about $564.
+Car insurance premiums in Kansas City showed an upward trend between 2023 to 2025, with average rates changing by 26% or about $564.

 The graph below tracks insurance costs from 2022 to 2025, highlighting long-term trends that help explain today’s rate changes.